jermseesghosts/OBSIDIAN/README.md

 **Every trading day at 0600 ET — the DEAD DROP**

 Not a signal alert.
-An intelligence brief: regime classification, active theses in deliberation, current book exposure, overnight risk events, macro calendar, PHANTOM risk level.
+An intelligence brief: regime classification, active theses in deliberation, current book exposure, overnight risk events, macro calendar, PHANTOM risk level, and a **POSTURE declaration** — the operational stance for the session derived from regime, PHANTOM level, VIX, and the FOMC/OpEx calendar.
+Postures: `DEFENSIVE` `CAUTIOUS` `CAREFUL` `ELEVATED` `STANDARD`.
+Each posture applies a conviction threshold adjustment and package ceiling.
 Before the market opens, the operator knows exactly where OBSIDIAN stands and what it is watching.
 Every trading day.
 Regardless of whether any thesis has earned conviction.

 **When conviction is earned — the Decision Package**